Krausjm7/Kraus-Project-for-NVIDIA_Dev_LlamaIndex2024_ContestSubmission/README.md

 # System Engineering Architecture and Procedure

+Please ensure you see "Conda_List_Kraus_Project" to ensure these specific library packages and their version are installed in your clean environment
+Try executing code and pip install other libraries as needed for all required imports

 Upon Execution of Code in the Gradio Interface:
 1. User inputs the stock symbol.
 2. Fetch stock price data (from Yahoo Finance for the selected stock over the last 3 months).